nhjschulz/EInkPicFrame/imgconverter/howto.md

 ### Dithering with ImageMagick

 ImageMagick support the -dither option, which is basically all you need.
 The only obstacle is that you need to pass the color palette via an image using the palette already.
 This smells a little like a chicken or egg issue.
 You can create such an image using the GIMP method described in this file, or use the [palette colors image](doc/colors.png).
-It is alreay an indexed picture with the right colors.
+It is already an indexed picture with the right colors.

 The call to dither an image is then this: